nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws3.md

 ### Step 2: Choose virtual machine

-For this tutorial, it is important to select your current geographical location.
-The geographical region of your remote machine is displayed on the top right of this page:
+For this tutorial, select the AWS region that is closest to your current geographic location.
+The AWS region of your remote machine is displayed on the top right of this page:

 ![AWS Dashboard](../../images/aws_2.PNG "AWS amazon machine selection")

 !!! note "AWS Region"
     The default region is automatically displayed in the AWS Dashboard.
-[Find more information](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan- region.html) about choosing a AWS region and its implication on fees, speed and performance.
+The [choice of region](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan- region.html) has implications on fees, speed, and performance.

 Click on "Services" (upper left):

 ![AWS Services](../../images/aws_3.png "AWS Services button")